nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Note**:
 - `NAME` should only contain alphanumeric characters and spaces.
-- `RATE` must be a positive number.
+- `RATE` must be a positive number and below 1,000,000.
 - `ADDRESS` can be in any form, "John's House".
 - Both `START_TIME` and `END_TIME` must have the format `dd-MM-yyyy HH:mm`.